joshua-desu/tc-node-5/README.md

 ## Getting Started

 1. Fork this repository
+ 1.a Go to Github and click on the fork.. then click on code and copy the URL.
 2. Clone this repository
 3. Create a new branch with your name
 4. Append your name and github profile link to the [contributors](#contributors) list below